LMU Munich: 1472–1800

-The university was founded with papal approval in 1472 as the University of Ingolstadt (foundation right of Louis IX the Rich), with faculties of philosophy, medicine, jurisprudence and theology.
+The university was founded with papal blessing in 1472 as the University of Ingolstadt (foundation right of Louis IX the Rich), with faculties of philosophy, medicine, jurisprudence and theology.
 Its first rector was Christopher Mendel of Steinfels, who later became bishop of Chiemsee.

 In the period of German humanism, the university's academics included names such as Conrad Celtes and Petrus Apianus.
 The theologian Johann Eck also taught at the university.
 From 1549 to 1773, the university was influenced by the Jesuits and became one of the centres of the Counter-Reformation.
 The Jesuit Petrus Canisius served as rector of the university.

 At the end of the 18th century, the university was influenced by the Enlightenment, which led to a stronger emphasis on natural science.